posmishka/linux/server/sql/mysql-users.md

 1. Add 'skip-grant-tables' to my.cnf under the [mysqld] section
 2. restart mysql
 3. type mysql with no password and hit enter
-4. Run This:
-DELETE FROM mysql.user
-WHERE  user = 'root'
-       AND host = 'localhost';
+4. DELETE FROM mysql.user WHERE  user = 'root' AND host = 'localhost';
 ```